phyothinzaraung/TM_Events/README.md

 _Above: Screenshot showing the event listing UI with pagination._

-_Above: Screenshot showing the event listing UI with pagination._

 ## Getting Started

 To run this project locally, follow the steps below: